nolds9/wdi_project_2/README.md

 # AssemblyGeneral

-An online educational platform where users can take courses by completing and learning from informative lessons.
+An educational platform where users can take courses by completing and learning from informative lessons.

+## Specs

+User Authentication and Authorization system using the gem Devise

 ## User Stories

-* Epic: As a user, I want an online education platform so that I can I can take classes and learn by completing lessons on the topic of my choosing.
+* Epic: As a user, I want an education platform so that I can I can take classes and learn by completing lessons on the topic of my choosing.

 * As a user, I want a welcome page that displays the purpose of the app and prompts for a sign up or log in if applicable.